News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 |Series / program||Where you can watch in Canada (and why)|

-This miniseries based on the Ken Follett novel was in fact co-commissioned by Crave's predecessors The Movie Network and Movie Central, alongside Starz U.S. However, distribution rights eventually reverted to the series' third-party production companies, and the English-language Canadian streaming rights now belong to Amazon (however the French-language version is available on Crave).
+This miniseries based on the Ken Follett novel was in fact co-commissioned by Crave's predecessors The Movie Network and Movie Central, alongside Starz U.S. However, distribution rights eventually reverted to the series' third-party production companies.
+For a time, Amazon was the only streaming service to offer this series in English in Canada, but it arrived on Starz Canada as well in July 2021.

 If you have any further questions about the Canadian availability of these series or any other Starz program you can't find listed above, you may wish to consider contacting Starz Canada (via Crave) and/or Starz U.S. directly.